Meet Trina and Andrea Barclay

 Meet Trina and Andrea Barclay – the dynamic duo driving trains for c2c

-To celebrate International Women’s Day, we spoke to two of our most recognised mainline drivers, Trina and Andrea about driving trains and life at c2c.
+To celebrate International Women’s Day, we spoke to two of our most recognised members of the driving team, Trina and Andrea about driving trains and life at c2c.

-Trina has been a driver for 18 years and Andrea for nine years.
+Trina has been a driver for 20 years and Andrea is now an Operations Training Manager.
 We met them for a coffee and they told us what they love about their work – aside from that they really (really) love driving trains.